School bus: 1900–1930

-Following the first decade of the 20th century, several developments would affect the design of the school bus and student transport.
+Following the first decade of the twentieth century, several developments would affect the design of the school bus and student transport.
 As vehicles evolved from horse-drawn to "horseless" propulsion on a wider basis, the wagon bodies of kid hacks and school cars were adapted to truck frames.
 While transitioning into purpose-built designs, a number of features from wagons were retained, including wood construction, perimeter bench seating, and rear entry doors.
 Weather protection remained minimal; some designs adopted a tarpaulin stretched above the passenger seating.

 In 1915, International Harvester constructed its first school bus; today, its successor company Navistar still produces school bus cowled chassis.

-In 1919, the usage of school buses became funded in all 48 U.S. states.
+In 1919, the usage of school buses became funded in all 48 US states.

 In 1927, Ford dealership owner A.L.
 Luce produced a bus body for a 1927 Ford Model T. The forerunner of the first Blue Bird school buses, steel was used to panel and frame the bus body; wood was relegated to a secondary material.
 While fitted with a roof, the primary weather protection of the Luce bus design included roll-up canvas side curtains.

 1930s

 During the 1930s, school buses saw advances in their design and production that remain in use to this day.
 To better adapt automotive chassis design, school bus entry doors were moved from the rear to the front curbside, becoming a door operated by the driver (to ease loading passengers and improve forward visibility).
-The rear entry door of the kid hacks were re-purposed (as an emergency exit).
+The rear entry door of the kid hacks were re-purposed as an emergency exit.

 Following the introduction of the steel-paneled 1927 Luce bus, school bus manufacturing began to transition towards all-steel construction.
 In 1930, both Superior and Wayne introduced all-steel school buses; the latter introduced safety glass windows for its bus body.

 As school bus design paralleled the design of light to medium-duty commercial trucks of the time, the advent of forward-control trucks would have their own influence on school bus design.
 In an effort to gain extra seating capacity and visibility, Crown Coach built its own cabover school bus design from the ground up.
 Introduced in 1932, the Crown Supercoach seated up to 76 passengers, the highest-capacity school bus of the time.

 As the 1930s progressed, flat-front school buses began to follow motorcoach design in styling as well as engineering, gradually adopting the term "transit-style" for their appearance.
 In 1940, the first mid-engined transit school bus was produced by Gillig in California.